Matthew 6:9-13 King James Version (KJV)

 24 Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation; but is passed from death unto life.

 Let it be established that the Will of God is always done in Heaven.
-His Will was that Jesus come to earth to die for your sins and mine and His Will was done by His only begotten Son.
+His Will was that Jesus come to earth to die for your sins and mine, and His only begotten Son did his Will.
 Jesus, while He was experiencing the agony of all agonies in the Garden of Gethsemane, said, according to Luke 22:42 (KJV)

-Satan tried to defy the Will of God and he was kicked out of Heaven.
-One third of the angels were deceived by Satan and they were kicked out as well, according to Rev. 12: 7-12.
+Satan tried to defy the Will of God, and he was kicked out of Heaven.
+Satan deceived One-third of the angels, and they were kicked out as well, according to Rev. 12: 7-12.
 (KJV)

 7 And there was war in heaven: Michael and his angels fought against the dragon; and the dragon fought and his angels,